 Since the inception of our active management strategy in fiscal 2007 CPPIB has generated $3.0 billion in cumulative dollar valued-added, net of operating costs, and we remain confident that this value-added performance will continue over longer periods of time.

-CPPIB continued to diversify its investment portfolio across asset classes and geographies, making significant investments in eleven different countries.
+CPPIB continued to diversify its investment portfolio globally across a number of asset classes in order to generate long-term growth.

-Strong performance in domestic and foreign equity markets, and gains in each of our active investment program, contributed to the increase in the CPP Fund during the quarter.
+Positive performance in domestic and foreign equity markets and gains in each of our active investment programs contributed to the increase in the CPP Fund during the quarter.
 Overall, investment returns were consistent with the expected performance of a balanced portfolio.

 No, we have maintained our long-term investment strategy and the strategic asset weightings for the portfolio.
 In October 2009, the board of directors and senior management reaffirmed the investment strategy and we continue to capitalize on our comparative advantages and to build internal capabilities to execute on this strategy.